 - Relationship between posts' presentation style & platform culture

-- Comment section design, how does the design inform the type of conversations & interactions happening on the platform, and therefore the platform’s culture?
+- How does the design inform the type of conversations & interactions on the platform, comment section, and overall culture?

-Most platforms are content focused, a few are user reaction (e.g. comment section) focused
+Most platforms are content focused and a few are user reaction focused

-- need a second action to view post comments & replies to comments
+- Users need to perform an additional action to view comments & replies

-Most have a thumbnail of image, title, text
+- Most have a thumbnail of image, title, and text

 Content + Reaction Focused

-- Comments directly underneath the post, no action needed to see comments
+- Comments directly underneath the post, no additional action needed to see comments

--> result in a comment section dominated by posting individual opinions and gathering likes to show which opinion is most dominant
+-> Results in a comment section dominated by individual opinions and likes rather than deeper conversations.

-- no action needed to see replies to comments/comment treads
+- No action needed to see replies to comments/comment threads.

-- Visualization of comments emphasis and encourage replies to previous comments (not only is replies to the original comment encouraged, but replies to other replies to the comment is also encouraged)
+- The visual hierarchy of comments emphasizes and encourages replies to previous comments (not only are replies to the original comment encouraged, but replies to other replies are also encouraged).

--> result in conversation treads where each reply builds on the other.
-Often times one person would start a sentence and others would finish it
+-> Result in conversation threads where each reply builds on the other.
+Often times one person would start a sentence and others would finish it.

-- Tinder is a unique format that focuses on understanding the content in detail.
-It's format of individual swiped cards focus on the quality of the content rather than the quantity of the content.
+- Tinder uses a unique format that focuses the viewers' attention on one piece of content at a time.
+Its individual swiped cards, which take up the whole screen, emphasize the quality rather than the quantity of the content.